freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 ## Problem Explanation

-This summarizes what need to be done without just restating the challenge description and/or instructions.
+This summarizes what needs to be done without just restating the challenge description and/or instructions.
 This is an optional section

 #### Relevant Links